jramaswami/GettingAndCleaningData/CourseProject/README.md

 The download_data.R script will download the dataset required for this project.
 It will record metadata about the download in the download_metadata.json file.
-It will then unzip the data, delete unnecessary files (Inertial Signals data).
+It will unzip the data and delete unnecessary files (Inertial Signals data).

-The run_analysis.R script will clean the raw data, tidy it, and summarize by calculating the mean values on the data when it is grouped by subject, activity, descriptive statistic, input type, acceleration component, acceleration type, and vector characteristic.
+The run_analysis.R script will clean the data, tidy it, and summarize it by calculating the mean values on the data when it is grouped by subject, activity, descriptive statistic, input type, acceleration component, acceleration type, and vector characteristic.
 This summary data is then written to summary.dat using the write.table() function, as required.
+The run_analysis.R script assumes that the data is in the UCI HAR Dataset/ directory.
+If this is not the case, you can change line 5 to point to the directory where the data resides.
+You can also change line 6 to change where summary.dat is written.